STRIDES/NIHCloudLabAWS/docs/extramural_account_registration.md

   ![initial nih login page](/docs/images/1_NIH_login.png)

 3. Type in **Login.gov** or **National Science Foundation** (if you have an account with NSF) and follow the prompts to sign in to your account.
 The images shown here are only for the *login.gov* authentication.
-If you do not have a Login.gov account, you can create one following [these instructions](https://login.gov/help/get-started/create-your-account/) or the instructions attached to the registration email. **Please register using your university email address, personal emails will not be accepted.**
+If you do not have a Login.gov account, you can create one following [these instructions](https://login.gov/help/get-started/create-your-account/) or the instructions attached to the registration email. **Please register using your university email address**

    ![Sign In Login.gov](/docs/images/6_signin_logingov.png)